screwdriver-cd/guide/docs/user-guide/FAQ.md

 Screwdriver has no restriction on build container image.
 However the container should have at the minimum `curl` && `openssh` installed.
 And default user of the container should be either `root` or have sudo NOPASSWD enabled.

 Also, if the `image` is Alpine-based, an extra workaround is required in the form of the following symlink. `mkdir -p /lib64 && ln -s /lib/ld-musl-x86_64.so.1 /lib64/ld-linux-x86-64.so.2`

+## How do I integrate with Saucelabs?

+Read about it on our blog post: https://blog.screwdriver.cd/post/161515128762/sauce-labs-testing-with-screwdriver See the example repo: https://github.com/screwdriver-cd-test/saucelabs-example